swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

-> ***Note**: Additional features like efficient access to the matched ranges are out-of-scope for this pitch, but will likely mean returning a nominal type from `firstMatch`.
-In this pitch, the result type of `firstMatch` is a tuple of `Substring`s for simplicity and brevity.
+> ***Note**: Additional features like efficient access to the matched ranges are out-of-scope for this pitch, but will likely mean returning a nominal type from `firstMatch(of:)`.
+In this pitch, the result type of `firstMatch(of:)` is a tuple of `Substring`s for simplicity and brevity.
 Either way, the developer experience is meant to be light-weight and tuple-y.
-Any nominal type would likely come with dynamic member lookup for accessing captures by index (i.e. `.0`, `.1`, etc.) or name.*
+Any nominal type would likely come with dynamic member lookup for accessing captures by index (i.e.
+`.0`, `.1`, etc.) or name.*

 ### Capture type